FabrizioSandri/data-mining-project/README.md

    * Hybrid recommendation system
    * Random recommendation system: makes random recommendations

-> Given that the Hybrid recommendation system is relatively slow compared to the
-> other algorithms, the execution of this test may take 2-3 hours to complete
+Note: Given that the Hybrid recommendation system is relatively slow compared to the other algorithms, the execution of this test may take 2-3 hours to complete

 4. This options allows to measure and plot the time performance and the error rate of finding similar queries by increasing at each step the signature